cea-hpc/modules/doc/source/modulefile.rst

  *name* should be a non-empty string only containing characters that could be part of an environment variable name (i.e., *[a-zA-Z0-9_]*).

+ If the :mconfig:`conflict_unload` and :mconfig:`auto_handling` configuration
+ options are enabled, an attempt to unload loaded module that defines the same family is made. (see :envvar:`MODULES_AUTO_HANDLING` in :ref:`module(1)`).

  .. only:: html

     .. versionadded:: 5.1

+    .. versionchanged:: 5.5
+       An attempt to unload module defining same family is made if :mconfig:`conflict_unload` and :mconfig:`auto_handling` configuration
+       options are enabled

 .. mfcmd:: getenv [--return-value] variable [value]